aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/_index.md

 - A tag body must be surrounded by “<<” and “>>” character sequences.
 - A tag body must contain only text nodes.
-- A tag body must not be located inside markup document nodes such as StructuredDocumentTag, CustomXmlMarkup, or SmartTag.
+- A tag body must not be located inside markup document nodes such as `StructuredDocumentTag`, `CustomXmlMarkup`, or `SmartTag`.

 A tag body typically consists of the following elements: